MicrosoftDocs/learn/learn-pr/language/rust-get-started/includes/3-install-rust.md

 Copy the curl command by selecting the clipboard icon.
 Then open your computer's terminal or command prompt to paste the command, and follow the on-screen instructions.

 Rust has a six-week, rapid release process, and supports a great number of platforms, so there are many builds of Rust available at any time.
-If you've installed `rustup` in the past, you can update your installation by running the command `rustup update`.
+If you've installed `rustup` in the past, you can update to the latest stable version of Rust by running the command `rustup update`.

 After you've completed the installation, you should have the `rustc` and `cargo` commands available.
 Type the following commands in your terminal or command prompt: